Graduate Program in Banking & Financial Law

 Degree Requirements and Curriculum

-As of the 2012–2013 academic year, this LLM program requires successful completion of 12 courses.
+The LLM program requires the successful completion of 24 credit units.
 With the exception of the Banking Structure and Regulation course, all courses are elective.
 The course offerings are focused and seek to give students a thorough understanding of financial services law through a combination of regulatory, transactional, and business-oriented courses.
-Students with non-U.S. law degrees may need to take additional courses, such as Introduction to the American Legal System, if they wish to qualify to take American bar examinations, requirements for which vary from state to state.
-With the permission of the associate director, students may take a maximum of two courses related to banking and financial services in the School of Law’s JD program and Graduate Tax Program or from the graduate curriculum of the School of Management.
+In order to qualify for an American bar examination (such as the New York state bar examination), students with non-U.S. law degrees may need to take additional courses, such as Introduction to the American Legal System and Professional Responsibility, among others.
+Bar admission requirements vary from state to state.
+With the permission of the director, students may take a maximum of two courses related to banking and financial services in the School of Law’s JD program and Graduate Tax Program or from the graduate curriculum of the School of Management.

 The program offers six optional concentrations: